rancher/rancher-docs/versioned_docs/version-2.7/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/install-upgrade-on-a-kubernetes-cluster.md

 :::

 ```
-# If you have installed the CRDs manually instead of with the `--set crds.enabled=true` option added to your Helm install command, you should upgrade your CRD resources before upgrading the Helm chart:
+# If you have installed the CRDs manually, instead of setting `installCRDs` or `crds.enabled` to `true` in your Helm install command, you should upgrade your CRD resources before upgrading the Helm chart:
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/<VERSION>/cert-manager.crds.yaml

 # Add the Jetstack Helm repository